-In 2023, we advanced our commitment by strengthening collaborations with industry alliances, adding new human trafficking and modern slavery awareness and prevention partnerships, increasing the number of colleagues taking and completing our human trafficking and modern slavery training, introducing new initiatives to protect children from exploitation, and increasing participation in our supplier screening program.
-We look forward to continuing and improving these efforts in 2024.
+In 2024, we advanced our commitment by strengthening collaborations with industry alliances, adding new human trafficking and modern slavery awareness and prevention partnerships, and making it harder to access exploitative materials via Hyatt property Wi-Fi.
+We look forward to continuing and improving these efforts in 2025.

-This statement has been approved by the boards of Hyatt International (Europe Africa Middle East) LLC and Hyatt Hotels (UK) Limited on 30 June 2024.
+This statement has been approved by the boards of Hyatt International (Europe Africa Middle East) LLC and Hyatt Hotels (UK) Limited.